PCIHD/pcihd/README.md

-My name is Parag and today is Monday, August 10, 1:15 PM GMT+2.
+My name is Parag and today is Monday, August 10, 4:53 PM GMT+5:30.

+I am a BE ComputerScience Engineer building great and fantastic things.